-- b) If an entity wishes to reserve a parking space while holding an event at the Pardall Center, the entity must indicate this request at the time of submitting a general request for space reservation at the Pardall Center. - 2) Those deemed by a staff member to be, beyond a reasonable doubt, in violation of this policy will be subject to towing of their vehicle. - a) In any other case, a written warning including information about the Pardall Center's parking policies will be placed on the windshield of the vehicle in question. - 3) During normal business hours (9am-5pm), parking behind the building on the North side shall be reserved solely for Pardall Center staff. - F) Advertising Policy - 1) Advertising may not be commercial. - 2) Users may place non-commercial advertisements in the Pardall Center. - a) Career staff shall determine the acceptable location(s) for advertising in the Pardall Center.
-Non-commercial advertising includes but is not limited to non-profit, educational, and community-based advertising. - 3) This advertising policy shall not apply to the space of renting tenants. - G) Respect for Staff - 1) Associated Students reserves the right to refuse service or regulate use to any users who violate any policy or procedure or engage in any verbal and/or physical abuse of staff or participants. - 2) As one of the primary responsibilities of the students who work in the Pardall Center, is to maintain order and ensure a welcoming space for all members of the University and community, Pardall Center users must respect the directions of student staff.
+- 1) Advertising may not be commercial. - 2) Users may place non-commercial advertisements in the Pardall Center. - a) Career staff shall determine the acceptable location(s) for advertising in the Pardall Center.
+Non-commercial advertising includes but is not limited to non-profit, educational, and community-based advertising. - 3) This advertising policy shall not apply to the space of renting tenants.

+G) Respect for Staff

+- Associated Students reserves the right to refuse service or regulate use to any users who violate any policy or procedure or engage in any verbal and/or physical abuse of staff or participants. - 2) As one of the primary responsibilities of the students who work in the Pardall Center, is to maintain order and ensure a welcoming space for all members of the University and community, Pardall Center users must respect the directions of student staff.
 Failure to do so may result in a person not being permitted to visit the Pardall Center. - H) Users are expected to adhere to the following expectations: - 1) Users shall be considerate of computer use. - a) Users shall be mindful of bandwidth usage. - b) If other users are waiting for use of the computers, the user shall restrict their use to thirty (30) minutes. - c) Users shall understand that computers shall not be used for inappropriate content including but not limited to sexual content or hateful, prejudiced, or violent content. - d) Users shall understand that content saved on computers shall be cleared by staff on a regular basis. - d) Users shall comply with University policies on responsible usage of computers - 2) Pardall Center users must recognize and acknowledge that the Pardall Center is a shared, multi-purpose community space, and therefore respect the rights and privileges of others who are using the Pardall Center simultaneously.
-Conversations, discussions, and dialogue are welcome and encouraged, but should be kept at a level that is not distracting or disruptive to others.
+Conversations, discussions, and dialogue are welcome and encouraged, but should be kept at a level that is not distracting or disruptive to others. - 3) Users may be asked to sign in on certain occasions, in order help Pardall Center staff track important information about usage of the space